 During the 70′s, Judge Dread had a total of eleven hits on the UK Singles Chart, which was more than any other Ska/Reggae artist at the time.
 His songs were extremely popular (“Big Six” sold over 300,000 copies), but they didn’t receive any airplay because the BBC banned all eleven singles from the airwaves.
 That feat granted him in a spot of the Guinness World Record book.

 The BBC went as far as to ban almost every song associated with Judge Dread, full of sexually suggestive lyrics or not.
 “Molly” is a perfect example of a “clean,” yet banned Judge Dread single.

 I first learned of Judge Dread in the mid-90′s while I was listening to Rice University Radio in Houston, TX.
 They had a program on Thursday nights simply titled the “Ska Show.”
 I’ve been a fan ever since and “Big Six” was the very first Judge Dread song I ever heard.

-“Real Rock” is considered to be a crowning achievement in the history of Reggae.
+“Real Rock” by Sound Dimension is considered to be a crowning achievement in the history of Reggae.
 It was produced by the legendary Sir Coxsonne Dodd in 1967.
 Notably, Ska/Reggae superstar Jackie Mittoo sits behind the Hammond organ on this track.

 This instrumental song has been sampled by over 30 artists that spans not only a multitude of genres, but also decades within the recording industry.

-After the original, my favorite track with this famous rhythm (or “riddim”) would have to be Willi Williams’ “Armagideon Time,” which was subsequently covered by the Clash.
+After the original, my favorite track with this famous rhythm (or “riddim”) would have to be Willi Williams’ “Armagideon Time.”
+Subsequently, it was covered by the Clash.
 You can find it on the B-side of their “London Calling” single released in 1980.